 Disposable diapers are certainly the most popular method of diapering in the US as they are readily available to purchase and there’s no commitment to launder an outer diaper or inner liner, or dispose of an insert.
 But convenience comes with a cost—they’re expensive (up to $2,000 per kid through potty training) and environmentally controversial because of the lack of biodegradability of some brands.

 If you’re opting for disposables, you can help reduce waste concerns by discarding stool in the toilet rather than in your household trash.
 Take time to weigh the factor of convenience against the reality of waste produced.
-And look for “greener” options now available in most stores.
+And look for “greener” diaper options now available in most stores.

-Most experts no longer recommend cloth diapers primarily as they don’t wick moisture and stool away from baby’s skin, leading to skin irritation, and by the time you factor in laundering or the inpact of a diaper service, the “greeness” of cloth diapers is comparable to disposables.
-If you’re looking for a greener cloth option, consider the stylish and comfy diaper wrappers that hold either a washable insert or disposable pad.
+Most experts no longer recommend cloth diapers primarily as they don’t wick moisture and stool away from baby’s skin, leading to skin irritation, and by the time you factor in laundering or the inpact of a diaper service, the “greenness” of cloth diapers is comparable to disposables.
+If you’re looking for a greener cloth diaper option, consider the stylish and comfy diaper wrappers that hold either a washable insert or disposable pad.
 Some are even engineered with fasteners that allow the wrapper to grow with your baby from birth to toddlerhood.